 Trust me, if I can do that, you can too!

-Cleaning office buildings is all about strategy.
+Cleaning commercial office buildings is all about strategy.
 It is about being intentional with everything.
 So, develop strategic practices with everything.
 With your marketing, cleaning procedures, and hiring staff.

 Create detailed customized cleaning procedures for every office that you provide professional janitorial services.
 And, be sure that as you do that, create cleaning check off lists.
 Incorporating these two best practices is how to clean offices.